apostrophecms/apostrophe-maintenance-mode/README.md

 The `/login` URL still works normally.
 Log in as an account with the `admin` permission and disable maintenance mode via the same dropdown you used to turn it on.

+## Turn on maintenance mode for certain pages?

+Add a list of pages '/about' this will only add the maintence mode for any page that their url contains the listed url

 ## Workflow

 When this module is used together with [apostrophe-workflow](https://npmjs.org/package/apostrophe-workflow), a special rule applies: **the "Maintenance Mode" setting automatically commits itself across all locales.** That is, *the whole site goes into maintenance mode at once, across all languages.*